Banoo Main Teri Dulhann: 21 years later

 Sagar and Vidya are reborn as Amar and Divya on the night of their death, with their economical statuses swapped from their previous lives; Amar grows up poor while Divya grows up wealthy.
-Amar is actually born as the son of Mahua and her husband Rajiv.
-Rajiv overhears the priest's future prediction about Sindoora and switches Amar with a boy named Samrat to keep him safe.
+Amar is actually born as the son of Mahua and her husband Rajeev.
+Rajeev overhears the priest's future prediction about Sindoora and switches Amar with a boy named Samrat to keep him safe.
 Divya grows up as a modern girl from London while Amar becomes a spunky tour guide, living in Benaras.
 Divya becomes engaged to Samrat and travels with him to Delhi, where the Singh family, especially Sindoora, becomes shell-shocked upon seeing her physical similarity to Vidya.

 Amar and Divya meet in Benaras, where their previous incarnations had also met for the first time.
 Divya has strange flashbacks of her previous life but does not understand them.
-The couple falls in love and when Amar comes to Delhi, Rajiv learns that he is his son as does Sindoora.
+The couple falls in love and when Amar comes to Delhi, Rajeev learns that he is his son as does Sindoora.
 Amar and Divya get married and individually remember their past lives at different times.
 They also reunite with a now-adult Bharat, who discovers that they are Sagar and Vidya's reincarnations.
 The three work together to take down Sindoora once and for all, and the show ends with their victory.